This answer is for general guidance only. It does not constitute advice.

 It is untested whether the place of jurisdiction has to be located (as a matter of mandatory Swiss law) at the registered office of the Swiss representative or another venue in Switzerland or whether it can be provided for to be elsewhere (e.g., at the place of the registered office of the fund).
-According to the view of Patrick Schleiffer/Michael Kremer (Reference: CapLaw-2015-17), there is no sufficient legal basis for a mandatory submission of the fund to the courts at the registered office of the Swiss representative or another venue in Switzerland.
+According to the view of Patrick Schleiffer/Michael Kremer (Reference: CapLaw-2015-17), there is no sufficient legal basis for mandatory submission of the fund to the courts at the registered office of the Swiss representative or another venue in Switzerland.
 Thus, it should be permissible under the CISA to provide for a place of jurisdiction at the registered office of the fund, subject to mandatory Swiss conflict of law provisions.

-Under the CISA, any form of marketing activities, whether in writing or orally, occurring on a pure cross-border basis or by representatives of the sponsor, fund manager and any other persons involved in the marketing of the fund physically present in Switzerland (e.g., road shows, investor presentations, term sheets, private placement memorandums, granting access to a virtual dataroom, draft subscription agreement), which is aimed at marketing a specific fund to Unregulated Qualified Investors constitutes distribution under the CISA and thus triggers the obligation to appoint a Swiss representative and a Swiss paying agent and to enter into distribution agreements prior to marketing activities being conducted in Switzerland.
+Under the CISA, any form of marketing activities, whether in writing or orally, occurring on a pure cross-border basis or by representatives of the sponsor, fund manager and any other persons involved in the marketing of the fund physically present in Switzerland (e.g., roadshows, investor presentations, term sheets, private placement memorandums, granting access to a virtual data room, draft subscription agreement), which is aimed at marketing a specific fund to Unregulated Qualified Investors constitutes distribution under the CISA and thus triggers the obligation to appoint a Swiss representative and a Swiss paying agent and to enter into distribution agreements prior to marketing activities being conducted in Switzerland.

 Conversely, presentations that solely describe the sponsor or the fund or asset/investment manager’s business, services, experience and investment strategy in general and which do not reference a specific fund to be marketed should in in the eyes of Patrick Schleiffer/Michael Kremer (Reference: CapLaw-2015-17) not be considered to constitute a distribution within the meaning of the CISA.
 Further, the testing of the market for a contemplated future fund should according to them not constitute distribution unless the principle terms are already specified so that the fund can be regarded as ready to be marketed in Switzerland.
-Also references to existing funds which are, at such time, no longer open/distributed to investors in Switzerland should not be regarded as distribution under the CISA.
+Also, references to existing funds that are, at such time, no longer open/distributed to investors in Switzerland should not be regarded as a distribution under the CISA.